The descendants of Jacob, which later became the nation of Israel, were divided into tribes.

-The sons of Jacob’s first wife, Leah, were Reuben, Simeon, Levi, Judah, Issachar, and Zebulun.
+- The sons of Jacob’s first wife, Leah, were Reuben, Simeon, Levi, Judah, Issachar, and Zebulun.

-The sons of Jacob’s second wife, Rachel, were Joseph and Benjamin.
+- The sons of Jacob’s second wife, Rachel, were Joseph and Benjamin.

-The sons of Rachel’s maidservant, Bilhah, were Dan and Naphtali.
+- The sons of Rachel’s maidservant, Bilhah, were Dan and Naphtali.

-The sons of Leah’s maidservant, Zilpah, were Gad and Asher.
+- The sons of Leah’s maidservant, Zilpah, were Gad and Asher.

-Later, when the nation of Israel was divided, the tribes of Judah and Benjamin split off, perpetuating the royal line of king David; they were known as the nation of Judah.
+Later, when the nation of Israel was divided, the tribes of Judah and Benjamin split off, perpetuating the royal line of King David; they were known as the nation of Judah.

 This is covered in Second Chronicles as well as First and Second Kings.